CodaBool/p12-slap/README.md

 # Bugs
 - ~~[running in mount twice](https://stackoverflow.com/a/69076030/15428240)~~ this should be solved now
 - (feature?) you will be able to slap on cards which on burned.

+# Compression
+MeshoptDecoder is already used in useGLTF loader

+however, it is out of date, you can check the date on it [here](https://github.com/pmndrs/three-stdlib/blob/main/src/libs/MeshoptDecoder.js)

+compared to the newer decoder [here](https://github.com/zeux/meshoptimizer/blob/master/js/meshopt_decoder.js)